-Does same-sex marriage, domestic partnership, or civil union provide all the benefits of heterosexual marriage?
+Does domestic partnership or civil union provide all the benefits of marriage?

 Can my spouse or partner handle my financial affairs if I am incapacitated?

 Can my spouse or partner make Medicaid decisions for me if I’m sick?